Hormone Therapy (HT)

 Progestin intrauterine device (IUD; used along with an estrogen-only preparation)

-Estrogen-progestin hormone therapy, or HRT, is recommended for all women with a uterus who choose to take estrogen.
+Estrogen-progestin hormone therapy, or HT, is recommended for all women with a uterus who choose to take estrogen.
 Using estrogen without progestin greatly increases your risk of endometrial cancer.
-Taking progestin with estrogen eliminates this increased risk.5
+Taking progestin with estrogen eliminates this increased risk.1

 How It Works

-HRT increases the estrogen and progestin levels in your body.
-There are several standard hormone replacement therapy schedules, including continuous and cyclic along with higher-dose and low-dose.
+HT increases the estrogen and progestin levels in your body.
+There are several ways to take HT, including continuous and cyclic along with higher-dose and low-dose.

 Combining progestin with estrogen: